kettenbach-it/FHEM-SMA-Speedwire/README.md

 * hostname/ip: Hostname or IP-Adress of the inverter (or it's speedwire piggyback module)
 * port: Port of the inverter.
 9522 by default.

+The module automatically detects the inactvity of the inverter due to a lack of light (night).
+This inactivity is therefore called "nightmode".
+During nightmode, the inverter is not queried over the nwtwork.
+By default nightmode is between 9pm and 5am.
+This can be changed by "starttime" (start of inverter operation, ende of nightmode) and "endtime" (end of inverter operation, start of nightmode).
+Further there is the inactivitymode: in inactivitymode, the inverter is queried but readings are not updated.

 Example:

 	define DP11_SMASTP SMASTP 0000 mysmastp.mydomain.com